whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 In this way, lower-ranked warriors would accept their leader's directions, but they _chose_ to accept his directions because they valued his leadership.
 "Choosing to follow" a leader and "being forced to obey" may superficially look similar to outsiders.
 But when the warriors knew that the bravest and most selfless warrior among them was their leader, they didn't need to be threatened with punishment because they wanted to follow.

 This is normal in healthy-nation militaries: the warriors choose the best leaders and willingly follow them as long as they lead well, but there is zero submissive obedience.
 This explains why Sioux man Red Cloud said that, before colonization, "We were as free as the winds and like the eagle, heard no man's commands.
 We fought our enemies and feasted our friends."[xxx-black elk life of an american visionary|black robe days]

+Major Ana Maria described the clear heirarchy in the Zapatista military, and how she even needed permission to have sexual partners or get married.
+The military had strict rules to ensure they maintained cohesion and safety as they prepared and carried out their revolution.
+And yet, because they chose the best servant-leaders and avoided corruption, even this strict heirarchy and its rules were in service of the greater good, and Ana Maria willingly followed them.[xxx-ezln ramona san crist]**

 When each person accepted personal responsibility to _choose who to follow,_ the Apache wound up selecting incredibly capable military leaders.
 In fact, healthy-nation militaries were formidable opponents for the United States until the late 1800s, which explains why the US army named so much military equipment after them, including the UH-72 Lakota utility helicopter, AH-64 Apache attack helicopter, and C-12 Huron transport aircraft.[xxx-medium weapon names]